dotnet/docs/docs/standard/serialization/system-text-json-handle-circular-refs.md

 # How to handle circular references with System.Text.Json

-In this article, you will learn how to handle circular references with the `System.Text.Json` namespace.
+In this article, you will learn how to preserve references and handle circular references with the `System.Text.Json` namespace.

 ## Preserve references and handle circular references